 Bio

 Adam received his B.A. in Environmental Studies from Skidmore College and is a certified arborist.
 At NYC Parks, he builds products at the intersection of Urban Forestry and Technology in order to steward New York's natural spaces and green infrastructure.
+His practice investigates material life cycles, salvage, and collective memory through the transformation of discarded objects.
 A life-long New Yorker, he currently resides in Westchester, NY.

 Artist Statement